 The origin stories

 There was a time when men would wear dress hats with an elastic cord with a button on the end.
 This button on a string was used to fasten to your jacket lapel.
 Therefore, in windy conditions, you wouldn’t lose your hat if it blew off.
-It doesn’t get more practical than that, does it?!
+It doesn’t get more practical than that!

-Another story is that at one point there actually was a button on the opposite suit lapel — but on the underside — such that you could button the coat all the way up in very chilly conditions.
+Another story is that at one point there actually was a button on the opposite suit lapel buttonhole, but on the underside.
+This way you could button the coat all the way up in chilly weather.
 I think this is a great idea, especially since you can’t see the button with it being on the underside of the lapel.

-Yet another origin story is that Prince Albert (1819 – 1861), when presented a small bouquet of flowers by his bride, Queen Victoria, cut a small hole in his jacket lapel and wore the flowers.
+Yet another origin story is that when Prince Albert (1819 – 1861)1 was presented a small bouquet of flowers by his bride, Queen Victoria, cut a small hole in his jacket lapel and wore the flowers.
 His tailor then made the smart move to include a small hole on the left lapel of all of his jackets.
 Needless to say, the trend caught on and it became the now standard lapel buttonhole.

 The lapel buttonhole today

 Fast forward to today, and that buttonhole is used largely for flowers, lapel pins, or boutonnieres.
 And especially popular with suits and sport coats in the summer time.

 By the way, in Europe this lapel buttonhole is called a boutonniere, while in the US, a boutonniere refers to the floral arrangement.